microsoft/app-camp/docs/internal/labFormat.md

     Use this format to show tips and best practices

 !!! warning
-    Use this format to warn the student about a common pitfall
+    Use this format to warn the student about a common pitfall in completing the labs

+!!! danger
+    Use this format to warn the student about security issues or stability issues that may arise in a production application

-!!! info "Video briefing"
+???+ info "Video briefing"
     <div class="video">
       <iframe src="//www.youtube.com/embed/EQuB8l4sccg" frameborder="0" allowfullscreen></iframe>
       <div>Caption</div>
     </div>

-!!! info "Video briefing"
+???+ info "Video briefing"
     <div class="video">
       <img src="/app-camp/assets/video-coming-soon.png"></img>
       <div>Caption</div>
     </div>

-!!! info "More information"
+???+ info "More information"
     <div class="tinyVideo">
       <iframe src="//www.youtube.com/embed/EQuB8l4sccg" frameborder="0" allowfullscreen></iframe>
       <div>Caption 1</div>